 Fortunately, Kangal owners don’t have to worry too much about addressing health problems through diet.
 So you may want to go for a large breed dog food with similar ingredients to Kangal’s traditional diet.

 Owners of Kangals can choose to feed their dogs traditional diets or those bought off the shelf in grocery stores.
-But the best diet for a puppy and adult of this breed includes food high in calcium along with a good balance of carbohydrates with proteins and fats.
+But the best diet for a puppy and adult of this breed includes food high in calcium, along with a good balance of carbohydrates with proteins, and fats.

 Maintenance and Grooming

 True Kangals have short hair.
 This makes grooming easier for owners than for large breeds with longer coats.
 It is important to brush the dog’s coat at least once a week.
 Bathing two to four times per year is good enough to keep their coat healthy.
 But these dogs can get quite dirty and may require more frequent bathing if they live indoors.
-When grooming a Kangal, it is important to check their eyes for signs of eyelid inversion or related inflammation.
+When grooming a Kangal, it is important to check its eyes for signs of eyelid inversion or related inflammation.

 Training